 Companies like Netflix, Amazon, and Google understand this—to know their audience better, they have to look at what they’re doing.
 Data analytics, specifically behavioral, can paint an accurate picture of what customers want and need, and quantitative insights show how and when to address them.

 Behavioral analytics is the process of uncovering and understanding how and why buyers act the way they do on a website or app.
 It’s a way for marketers to make a more accurate prediction about their next moves.
-The building blocks of behavioral analysis are events, any interaction with your product, or any activity associated with the user.
+The building blocks of user behavior analysis are events, any interaction with your product, or any activity associated with the user.

 With it, marketers can put the right offer in front of the right buyer at the right time.
 The use of behavioral analytics is relatively new, but according to a report by McKinsey, companies that have used it to generate insights outperform their peers in terms of sales growth by 85%, with more than 25% in gross margin.